Global Change Biology

 14. Supporting information

 Appendicies will not be published in print, but may be submitted as Supporting Information to be published in the online version of the article.
 These files are not included in the typeset manuscript, but are downloadable and fully searchable from the HTML version of the article.
 This material should be submitted with the original manuscript in order that it can be included in the review process.
+The conclusions of an Author's manuscripts should not depend on the material supplied in Supporting Information.
 Supporting information will be made available in exactly the same form as originally provided; it will not be copyedited or typeset.
 All supporting information must be referred to in the manuscript with a leading capital S (e.g., fig. S2 for the second supporting information figure).
 Authors should include a Supporting Information section after the references in the main article.
 This section consists of short captions for each supporting information file.
 Full captions should be included within the online supporting information file.
 Please see Wiley-Blackwell's Supporting Information Guidelines for more information.

 15. Candidate cover image